-5. Sexual – is it healthy?
+5. Sexual – briefly think about this topic.
+Is it healthy?
 Is it intimate?
 Can you talk about it?
 Are you both teachable?
 Understand what gifts and wounds your partner bring to the relationship.
 If there has been sexual trauma, plan to address it side-by-side because it will be yours to face together.

 6. Financial – do you share similar values about money… the making, spending, saving, and donating of it?

-Talk about monogamy.
-If this will be important in your marriage, be explicit about that.
+Monogamy mindset: If this will be important in your marriage, be explicit about that.
 Ask about temptations and violations in the past.
-Understand your family’s history and hers.
+Apart from this, understand your family’s history and hers.

-Talk about addictions and mental health.
-Understand your family’s history and hers because patterns and genetics are powerful.
+Talk about addictions and mental health: Undoubtedly genetics are powerful.
+You two should have a clear understanding about each other’s family’s history patterns and genetics are powerful.

-Talk about children.
-Be on the same page about whether you want them and how many.
-Share your ideas about how you want to parent and how you were parented.
+Thoughts on children: Be on the same page about whether you want them and how many.
+Share your ideas about what your parents have done and what you want to do as a parent.

 Talk about therapy.
 Find out if it will be an option when things get tough.
-If it won’t, then you might have a really big hill to climb at some point.
+If it won’t, then you might have a huge hill to climb at some point.
 If it will be an option, then you can probably get through almost anything.

-Do pre-marital counseling.
-There are two kinds and I recommend both.
-One is a curriculum where you do personality assessments and discuss a number of prescribed topics.
-The other kind is full-fledged couples therapy where you work through any current hiccups in your relationship and make sure you’ve experienced the closeness and repair that can come from good therapy.
+Do pre-marital counseling: Especially, there are two kinds and I recommend both.
+One is a curriculum where you do personality assessments and discuss several prescribed topics.
+Whereas, the other kind is full-fledged couple’s therapy where you work through any current hiccups in your relationship.
+Above all, the goal is to make sure you’ve experienced the closeness and repair that can come from good therapy.

-Make sure you feel comfortable, relaxed and happy in each other’s presence.
-Make sure you will still adore each other as your bodies change, as you age, when you go through hard times, show insecurities, have annoying family members, aren’t interested in sex, and regardless of externally-defined success.
+Make sure you feel comfortable, relaxed and happy in each other’s presence: Fast and foremost, make sure you will still adore each other as your bodies change, as you age, when you go through hard times, show insecurities, have annoying family members, aren’t interested in sex, and regardless of externally defined success.

 Ask yourself: Is this my favorite person to spend time with?
+At this time, ask yourself.
 Can I see myself feeling this way in 1 year, 10 years, 50 years?

-Make sure you have what it takes to treat each other with respect and honor.
-Make sure you both have demonstrated the ability to be gentle with each other.
+Make sure you have what it takes to treat each other with respect and honor: Make sure you both have showed the ability to be gentle, especially with each other.

-Lean into your disagreements.
-Practice working through conflict.
-Be fearless about addressing those areas that you might shy away from discussing.
+Lean into your disagreements: Practice working through conflict.
+Along with, be fearless about addressing those areas that you might shy away from discussing.